 CVS (chorionic villus sampling) is usually done from 11 to 14 weeks of pregnancy.

 A fine needle, usually put through the mother's abdomen, is used to take a tiny sample of tissue from the placenta.
-The cells from the tissue are then tested for Down's, Edwards' and Patau's syndromes.
-Amniocentesis is usually done after 15 weeks of pregnancy.
+The cells from the tissue are then tested for T21 and T18 / T13.

+Screening doesn't give definite answers.
+That's why you may be offered a diagnostic test Amniocentesis is usually done after 15 weeks of pregnancy.
 A fine needle is passed through the mother's abdomen into the uterus to collect a small sample of the fluid surrounding the baby.
-The fluid contains cells from the baby, which are tested for Down's, Edwards' and Patau's syndromes.
+The fluid contains cells from the baby, which are tested for T21 and T18 / T13.

-A small number of women who have the diagnostic test will find out their baby has Down's, Edwards' or Patau's syndromes.
-They then have 2 options.
+A small number of women who have the diagnostic test will find out their baby has Down's or Edwards' and Patau's syndrome.
+They then have two options.
 Some women decide to continue with the pregnancy and prepare for their child with the condition; others decide they do not want to continue with the pregnancy and have a termination.